manascb1344/Book-Recommender-System/README.md

 This project is a book recommendation system built using Python, Streamlit, and scikit-learn's Nearest Neighbors algorithm.
 The system recommends books to users based on various criteria, including publishers, authors, and languages.

+You can see the Website here : [Link to Website](https://readnext.streamlit.app/)

 ## Table of Contents

 - [Getting Started](#getting-started)